Habibu-Ahmad/Gradient-Variance-Reduction/README.md

 # Gradient-Variance-Regularization (GVR)

-GVR is a a novel gradient alignment regularization method that penalizes disagreement between gradients of augmented views of the same input.
+GVR is a a gradient alignment regularization method that penalizes disagreement between gradients of augmented views of the same input.
 Inspired by consistency regularization and the geometry-aware motivation in SAM (Sharpness-Aware Minimization), GVR targets a new direction: minimizing *gradient variance* on the last layer to encourage stable and generalizable learning.

 ##  Core Idea